jlengstorf/lengstorf.com/content/blog/baseline.md

   Each good experience is a step, not a destination, and that means we're getting happier all the time.
 {{< /caption >}}

-It's a subtle shift: instead of thinking, "I'll be happy when...", we shift our thinking to, "This will be fun to try."
+It's a subtle shift: instead of thinking, "[I'll be happy when...]({{< ref "finding-happiness.md" >}})", we think, "This will be fun to try."

-That makes the _whole process_ a reward, instead of just the outcome.
-On top of that, learning something almost always exposes new things to learn, and — if you give yourself permission to keep learning — that means you'll always have some interesting thread to tug at.
+**Removing the focus on the destination makes the _whole process_ a reward, instead of just the outcome.** On top of that, learning something almost always exposes new things to learn, and — if you give yourself permission to keep learning — that means you'll always have some interesting thread to tug at.

 ## What's Your Baseline?

 Which way is your baseline trending?
 And what could you do _today_ to get it trending upward?
 [Put your action step in the comments.](#comments)

-{{< cta "WORKHAPPY" >}}
+{{< cta "WORKHAPPY" "Improve Your Baseline at Work" >}}